Fentanyl Withdrawal: How Much Pain Can a Painkiller Cause?

-Always have a health expert help you with your detox plan.
-Sometimes drugs, such as Methadone, Suboxone or Naltrexone can be given, but have in mind that you might have to clean your body from them.
+Always have a health expert to help with the detox plan.
+Sometimes drugs, such as Methadone, Suboxone, or Naltrexone can be given, but have in mind that the body should also be cleaned from them.
 Because treating addiction with an addictive medication is not very helpful.
 Users suggest different activities and enough vitamins, such as Niacin (Vitamin B3), to keep fit.

 Often benzos like Klonopin can be given to treat the emotional changes caused by a Fentanyl addiction, such as stress and panic attacks, but again – remember that these drugs are also addictive.

-Fentanyl is a painkiller that can cause a lot of pain, but bear in mind that going through withdrawal is something you can do!
+Fentanyl is a painkiller that can cause a lot of pain, but bear in mind that going through withdrawal is possible!

 - Maathuis M. H., Dijkstra D. D. Disaster after the plaster.
 Fentanyl withdrawal symptoms in a curable hospice patient.
 European Journal of General Practice.
 2011; 17(4): 229-32. doi: 10.3109/13814788.2011.602966.